regretfulgamer619/EquiCheck/README.md

-# 🎈 Blank app template
+# EquiCheck

-A simple Streamlit app template for you to modify!
+A simple app for you to comapare your holdings!

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)